 Antony is a Commissioner of the Jersey Architecture Commission, providing advice and design review for larger scale and complex developments in Jersey.
 He has also acted as locum Conservation Officer for the Planning Department.
 He has been historic buildings advisor to Jersey Heritage since 2002, advising on the repair and maintenance of buildings in the organisation’s care, and has lectured internationally about Jersey’s ‘Heritage Holiday Lets’ scheme in Hungary, Romania and Georgia.
-He is a trustee of the Jersey Maritime Trust, recently formed to promote opportunities in all maritime related industries.

 Paul qualified in 1985 and has worked for Chesterton, Hamptons, Hermes Fund Managers and the Royal Bank of Scotland International (RBSI) where he was Property Strategy Manager.

 In 2008 Paul left RBSI to join Sandpiper CI Ltd, a Private Equity Company.
 As Property Manager he was responsible for the asset management of the Sandpiper operational property portfolio in the Channel Islands.
 This included the sale of five Checkers supermarkets to Waitrose in 2010 and acquisition of retail space for new franchises including Iceland, Costa Coffee, Pasty Presto, Hotel Chocolate, M & S Home store and Jack Wills and Co.